-Pursuant to the Plan, each Holder of an Allowed Prepetition Credit Agreement Claim or an Allowed Senior Subordinated Noteholder Claim (together, "Voting Claims") is entitled to receive, in satisfaction and discharge of its Allowed Claim, an amount of Cash.
+Pursuant to the Plan, each Holder of an Allowed Prepetition Credit Agreement Claim, an Allowed Senior Subordinated Noteholder Claim, or an Allowed Honeywell Plan Claim (together, "Voting Claims") is entitled to receive, in satisfaction and discharge of its Allowed Claim, an amount of Cash (or in the case of Honeywell Plan Claims, either Cash, preferred stock of New GMI, take back paper or such other amounts or items as may be permitted under the Bankruptcy Code).
 Generally, a U.S. Holder of a Voting Claim will recognize gain or loss with respect to its Allowed Claim in an amount equal to the difference between (i) the amount (or fair market value) of any consideration received (other than any consideration attributable to a Claim for accrued but unpaid interest) and (ii) the adjusted tax basis of the Allowed Claim exchanged therefor (other than basis attributable to accrued but unpaid interest previously included in the Holder's taxable income).
 See below - "Character of Gain or Loss" and -"Distributions in Discharge of Accrued Interest."
-The adjusted tax basis of an Allowed Claim is generally equal to the initial tax basis of such Allowed Claim, increased by any original issue discount ("OID") or market discount previously included in income by the U.S. Holder in respect of the Allowed Claim and reduced by any amortizable bond premium that reduced interest income, and any payments other than qualified stated interest, in respect of the Allowed Claim.
-If an Allowed Claim was purchased with foreign currency, the initial tax basis of such Allowed Claim would generally be the U.S. dollar value of such Claim on the date of purchase.
+The adjusted tax basis of an Allowed Claim is generally equal to the initial tax basis of such Allowed Claim, increased by any original issue discount ("OID") or market discount previously included in income by the U.S. Holder in respect of the Allowed Claim and reduced by any amortizable bond premium that reduced interest income, and any payments other than qualified stated interest, in respect of the

+Allowed Claim.
+If an Allowed Claim was purchased or extended with foreign currency, the initial tax basis of such Allowed Claim would generally be the U.S. dollar value of such Claim on the date of purchase or extension.
 If an Allowed Claim is satisfied or discharged for an amount in foreign currency, the amount realized would be the U.S. dollar value of such amount on the date the Allowed Claim is satisfied or discharged.